spectrocloud-labs/palette-sdk-typescript/README.md

 const api = init();

-// Configuration with authentication const config = {
+// Configuration with authentication
+// Add ProjectUID to the headers to specify the project to use.
+Otherwise API calls will default to the tenant scope and could result in bad request or no results. const config = {
   baseURL: "https://api.spectrocloud.com",
   headers: {
     ApiKey: process.env.PALETTE_API_KEY,
     "Content-Type": "application/json",
+    ProjectUID: process.env.PROJECT_UID,
   },
 };